Baseball Vision Training

 Improving Your Decision-Making Response in Baseball

 Making the right decision in a fraction of a second is what sets pro athletes apart.
 For example, understanding when to swing at a pitch, as well as catching and throwing the ball accurately, requires a finely honed level of depth-perception, reaction time, and eye-hand coordination.
-These are all skills that can be improved through Sports Vision Training, which we offer at The Vision Therapy Center At Coleman Vision, to patients in and around Joplin, Rogers, Miami, OK within the state of Missouri.
+These are all skills that can be improved through Sports Vision Training, which we offer at The Sports Vision Center At Coleman Vision, to patients in and around Joplin, Rogers, Miami, OK within the state of Missouri.

 Contrast Sensitivity Means Seeing the Baseball when it Counts the Most